MKAnge27/MKcode27/README.md

 * Data Structures & Algorithms
 * System Design Principles
 * Building Java-based full-stack projects

-## 😄 Open to Collaborate On

-* Java or Python-based backend systems
-* React or API-driven web apps
-* Open-source contributions that improve dev tools or education

 ## 📫 How to Reach Me